M.S. in Geographic Information Science & Technology

 Does the School of City and Regional Planning host an on-campus open house for prospective applicants?

-Because of feedback from our current and past students, we have transitioned to offering several online information sessions, rather than a prospective student open house.
+Because of feedback from our current and past students, we have transitioned to offering several online information sessions and other open house opportunities throughout the year rather than a 1-day on-campus prospective student open house.
 If you would like to visit our campus before you apply, please email us.
 If you would like a virtual tour of campus, there are several videos of various length available on YouTube.
 We also offer a virtual tour of campus and an open house for admitted students.

 Do we have to reach out to professors before applying to the program?